oplS17projects/RCat/README.md

 # RCat

 ### Statement
-RCat aims to be a network scanner for both TCP and UDP with basic service to port _matching_.
+RCat aims to be a network scanner for both TCP and UDP with basic service to port mapping.

 ### Analysis